Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

         Makkusu talks to Jack

-        Torrey: what happened to you
+        Jack: what happened to you

         Makkusu: Tomasina.
 I tried, I thought...
 I kissed her

-        Torrey: she pierced right through you lip.
+        Jack she pierced right through you lip.
 After all you did to help them.
 You don't deserve this

         Makkusu: No I deserved it

-        Torrey: a slap maybe.
+        Jack: a slap maybe.
 But this.
 This is uncalled for!

         (Tomasina leaves Kyshumu or her father returns)